GregDMeyer/dynamite/docs/containers.rst

 .. code:: bash

     docker run --rm -it -w /home/dnm/work -v $PWD:/home/dnm/work gdmeyer/dynamite python your_script.py
-    # or replace 'docker' with 'sudo podman' if you are using that
+    # or replace 'docker' with 'podman' if you are using that
+    # for podman you may need to add "docker.io/" in front of "gdmeyer" in the command

 A quick explanation of the options: